This full-flavoured tipple is made with a member of the plum family noted for its sweet honey taste.

-This fruit gin liqueur is made with Suffolk quince and bullace foraged by hand from the hedgerows of East Anglia.
+The first and many would argue the best Hedgepig.
+This beauty is made from Suffolk quince and bullace hand-foraged from the hedgerows of East Anglia.

 Quince belongs to the same family as apples and pears and the little known bullace is a variety of wild plum.
-This unusual pairing results in a versatile, subtly sweet drink which makes a delicious pudding gin, accompanying cheese particularly well.
+This unusual pairing results in a versatile, subtly sweet drink which is particularly scrummy paired with cheese.